syncfusion-content/blazor-docs/blazor/appearance/size-modes.md

 # Size Mode for Blazor Components

-Syncfusion Blazor components supports touch (bigger theme) and normal size modes.
+Syncfusion&reg; Blazor components supports touch (bigger theme) and normal size modes.
 The following topics explain how to enable the same in your application.

 ## Size mode for application